 The secluded Blaise Castle in the north of Bristol is not the easiest place to get too.
 But nothing worth having comes easy, as they say.
 You’ll have to climb upwards through woodland to reach the glade where this folly sits.
 But trust us, it’s worth it.
 Especially if you are looking for romantic things to do in Bristol.
 (Lovers’ Leap there might offer the best view of the city.)

-15. Grab a pint at Bristol’s legendary cat pub
+19. Grab a pint at Bristol’s cat pub

 One of the more unusual things to do in Bristol, you’ll find nearly a dozen cute cats roaming this traditional pub.
 Bag Of Nails is about more than just its feline friends though.
 You’ll also find some of the cheapest pints in Bristol here.
 (There are pints of real ale costing as low as £3.70.)
 Be warned, however, the cat pub has some strict rules you can learn more about here.

-17. Watch classic movies in some of Bristol’s strangest and spookiest locations
+21. Watch classic movies in Bristol’s strangest locations

 The ongoing Bristol Film Festival offers one of the strangest cinema experiences in Bristol, possibly the UK.
 From watching David Lynch’s psychological horror Eraserhead in Redcliffe Caves to Top Gun at Aerospace Bristol, Evil Dead at Arnos Vale Cemetery to Butch Cassidy And The Sundance Kid at Clifton Observatory.
 You’ve seen these movies a thousand times.
 But we promise you, never like this.
 To see what’s scheduled, head here.

 Bristol’s music scene is legendary.
 From The Pop Group to Idles, via Massive Attack, the city had produced more than its fair share of amazing bands.
-But what about will come to define Bristol in the future?
-Well there’s lots of exciting up-and-coming bands to discover, many of them frequently playing the Bristol circuit.
-If you’re feeling a little thrifty, many of Bristol’s venues host free music on a regular basis too.
-(Which is great when you’re looking for things to do in Bristol when it’s raining.)
+But what about the music that will come to define the city in the future?
+Well, there are lots of exciting up-and-coming bands to discover, many of them frequently playing the local circuit.
+If you’re feeling a little thrifty, many of Bristol’s venues host free music regularly too.
 Check these free music venues out here.

-At first, St Philip’s Marsh can appear like a fairly barren suburb of Bristol.
+At first, St Philip’s Marsh can appear like a fairly barren suburb.
 But those in the know see it as the burgeoning capital of Bristol’s independent breweries.
-Sat just behind Temple Meads, you’ll find the likes of Arbor Ales, Dawkins Ales, Good Chemistry Brewing, Wiper & True, Left Handed Giant, Moor Beer, Little Martha Brewing and Newtown Park Brewing Co.
+Sat just behind Temple Meads, you’ll find the likes of Arbor Ales, Dawkins Ales, Good Chemistry Brewing, Wiper & True, Left Handed Giant, Moor Beer and Little Martha Brewing.
 They often have their tap rooms open over weekends and each year host The East Bristol Brewery Beer Trail too.
 Nearby you’ll also find Lost & Grounded in St Anne’s, recently named the best brewery in Britain!

-While we wait for Bristol Zoo to reopen at Wild Place Project, your best bet of meeting animals in the city these days is to head down to one of the two wonderful city farms in Bristol.
+We’re not all farmers in Bristol, but some are!
+If you want to meet some cute animals head down to one of the two wonderful city farms.
 Windmill Hill City Farm was founded in the mid-70s and provides some inner city access to goats, pigs, sheep and cows, as well as gardens and shops selling handmade crafts and local produce.
 Meanwhile, on the other side of Bristol, St Werburghs City Farm also has lots of livestock, as well as woodlands, allotments and a community garden to explore.
 A taste of the countryside without leaving the city.